WolfWhale/Week-1-2-Assignments/README.md

-# Week-2-Assignments
+# Week-2-Assignment

-Here are the week 2 assignments
-Main Branch contains Week 2 Website - Stag
-2nd Branch contains Week 2 Goal Page
-3rd Branch contains Weeks 2 Table exercise
+#Contact Form#

+Here is week 2 assignment where i creat a contact form using markdown and HTML